hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_deeper_intro.rst

 If :math:`\lambda_u > 0` then there is upper tail dependence.
 Note that one should actually calculate the limit for each copula, and it is not obvious from the plot usually.

-For example, as plotted below, it is not difficult to show that for a Gumbel copula, :math:`\lambda_l=0` and :math:`\lambda_u=1`.
+For example, as plotted below, it can be calculated easily that for a Gumbel copula, :math:`\lambda_l=0` and :math:`\lambda_u=1`.

 .. figure:: images/densityGumbel.png